KevinHartwig/hh-sre-codereview/part2-commit-msg-validation/README.md

 An example of a ticket that is not assigned can be found below.

 ```
-kevinhartwig@kevins-mbp part2-commit-msg-validation % ./check-commit-message -commit-msg "KT-1: This is a test of a valid ticket"
+kevinhartwig@kevins-mbp part2-commit-msg-validation % ./check-commit-message -commit-msg "KT-2: This is a test of a ticket not assigned"
-Commit message for ticket id KT-1 is valid
+Ticket is unassigned
 ```

 An example of a ticket that is not in the `Approved` status can be found below.
 ```
-kevinhartwig@kevins-mbp part2-commit-msg-validation % ./check-commit-message -commit-msg "KT-1: This is a test of a valid ticket"
+kevinhartwig@kevins-mbp part2-commit-msg-validation % ./check-commit-message -commit-msg "KT-3: This is a test of a ticket not in Approved"
-Commit message for ticket id KT-1 is valid
+Status is not in approved state: Backlog
 ```